//It’s always been my philosophy to try to make art out of the everyday and ordinary… it never occurred to me to leave home to make art.//

 Her subjects have ranged from her children and animals, her surroundings, the over-arching concept of mortality, and the conflicting atmosphere of the Deep South, to her intimate portraits of her husband.
 In her Self-Portraits (2012) she produces painterly and nearly abstract images, juxtaposing mortality and immortality.
 But, through all the subjects, Mann stays true to her theme, her quest of exploring the transitory nature of life.

 Her exhibition ‘A Matter of Time’ at Fotografiska in 2012 demonstrated Sally Mann’s persistence in creating images that may be local for her but at the same time address universal, global issues.
 Her themes present deep-seated contradictions, contradictions we often do not wish to acknowledge.
 Her gift is that she asks the big questions, and answers them with beauty.
 Mann´s photographs are in the permanent collections of many museums, including MOMA, the Whitney Museum of American Art in New York, and the Smithsonian American Art Museum in Washington, D.C.

-We have a selection of Sally Mann´s work available from the ‘At Twelve’ series as presented below, motifs from her other series are available on a case to case basis – please contact us for further details.
+We have a selection of Sally Mann´s work available from as presented below, other motifs are available on a case to case basis – please contact us for further details.